nlplab/brat/README.md

 brat does this by:

-* Data and configurations on a central web server ("put all your eggs in one basket and guard the damn basket")
+* Data and configurations on a central web server (as Mark Twain said:
+"Put all your eggs in one basket, and then guard that basket!")
 * Present text as it would appear to a reader and maintain annotations close to the text
 * Zero set-up for annotators, leave configurations and server/data maintainence